 - 2.1.1.
 The proper name to identify a card. - 2.1.1.1.
 Some cards have small letters above the card name to help show how to read it.
 This is not a part of the card name and has no meaning in terms of rules. - 2.1.1.2.
 There are card names with words struck off, or painted over.
 In those cases, for the affected parts, they are not considered a part of the card name, and do not hold any meaning in terms of rules, nor are taken into account when card names are referred to. - 2.1.1.3.
 Some cards do not have a Japanese Card Name, as those cards did not exist in the Japanese Edition at the time of production of the First Edition of the product. - 2.1.2.
 Within the card text, if there are words that are within inverted commas (i.e. "Text"), unless otherwise specified, this refers to the specific card with that Card Name. - 2.1.2.1.
 If written as "with "OOO ($\blacktriangle \blacktriangle$)" in its card name", this refers to a portion of a card's Card Name, where OOO is part of the English Card Name, and $\blacktriangle \blacktriangle \blacktriangle$ is part of the Japanese Card Name. - 2.1.2.2.
-If written as "with "OOO" in its card name", this refers to a portion of a card's English Card Name, where there is either a punctuation mark or no text, immediately before and after OOO.
+If written as "with "OOO" in its card name", this refers to a portion of a card's English Card Name, where there is a space before, and a space or a colon (:) after OOO.

-Example: For a "Choose a character with "MOB" in its card name, and that character gets +1000 power until end of turn." effect, the player may choose a card named "Ritsu: Together With MOB", a card named "MOB: Gratitude Towards His Master", or a card named "Shigeo "MOB" Kageyama". but may not choose a card named "Moblit".
+Example: If a card has the ability " ACT Choose a character with "Sakura" in its card name, and that character gets +1000 power until end of turn.", the player may choose a card named "Cardcaptor Sakura" or "Sakura: Athletic", but may not choose a card named "Riko Sakurauchi".

-2.2.
-Illustration

-2.2.1.
-The illustration that contains the image of the card's contents.
+- 2.2.
+Illustration - 2.2.1.
+The illustration that contains the image of the card's contents. - 2.2.2.
+The illustration has no special meaning to gameplay.

-- 2.2.2.
-The illustration has no special meaning to gameplav. - 2.2.3.
-There may be words above the card text (or, in the case that there is no card text, words above the Japanese Card Name of the card) that have no special meaning to gameplay.
+2.2.3.
+There may be words above the card text (or. in the case that there is no card text, words above the Japanese Card Name of the card) that have no special meaning to gameplay.
 These words are called flavor texts, and are considered a part of the illustration.